Acupuncture For Anxiety And Depression

 How Acupuncture for Depression & Anxiety treatments work ?

-Acupuncture stimulates a natural production of substances dopamine and endorphins which act like ‘antidepressants & pain killers’ which help reduce chemical imbalance in the brain and the system.
+Acupuncture stimulates the natural production of ‘feel-good’ substances in the body, which act like ‘antidepressants & pain killers’, and help to reduce chemical imbalance in the brain and the system.

 Acupuncture may be an effective way to improve depression and reduce the side effects of medication and improve metabolism (weight loss).
 (Please consult your medical Dr. regarding medications.
 Results vary).